ali-tm-amin/Jenkins_CICD/README.md

 # Jenkins_CICD
  ![](images/CICD_DevOps.png)
-## DevOps Culture and CICD
-**What is DevOps**
-- DevOps is a culture that bridges the gabp between development and operation teams
-- DevOps market is booming right now
 ## Tools to build a very basic and exciting pipleine using Docker and Jenkins
 **What is Docker**
 - Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development - desktop and cloud.
 Docker’s comprehensive end to end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle.